patrickamsler/ml-notes/readme.md

 - $n$ is the number of features, e.g. $n = 2$ in the example
 - $y^{(i, j)}$ is the rating by user $j$ on movie $i$.
 We exculde the movies that have not been rated from the sum. $r(i, j) = 1$ if user $j$ has rated movie $i$.

-We can combine the cost functio to learn the parameters $w$, $b$ and the cost function to learn the features $x$ and minimize the cost function for all parameters:
+We can combine the cost function to learn the parameters $w$, $b$ and the cost function to learn the features $x$ and minimize the cost function for all parameters:

 ```math
 J(w, b, x) = \frac{1}{2} \sum_{(i, j):r(i, j) = 1} \left( w^{(j)} * x^{(i)} + b^{(j)} - y^{(i, j)} \right)^2 + \frac{\lambda}{2} \sum_{j=1}^{n_u} \sum_{k=1}^{n} (w_k^{(j)})^2 + \frac{\lambda}{2} \sum_{i=1}^{n_m} \sum_{k=1}^{n} (x_k^{(i)})^2